react-native-webrtc/handbook/docs/guides/extra-steps/android.md

 };
 ```

-Lastly you'll need to add this to your projects main `index.js` file.
+Lastly you need to add this to your projects main `index.js` file.
-Otherwise you'll receive errors relating to the foreground service not being registered correctly.
+Otherwise you will receive an error relating to the service not being registered.

 ```javascript
 notifee.registerForegroundService( notification => {